 Black, tarry, or bloody stools

 You’ll likely be checked for varices if you have liver disease or other health problems that can cause them.
-The doctor will ask about your symptoms and health history.
+Your healthcare provider will ask about your symptoms and health history.
 You’ll also be examined.
 Tests are then done to confirm the problem.
-These can include:
+Tests can include:

 Upper endoscopy.
 This is done to see inside the upper digestive tract.
 During the test, an endoscope is used.
 This is a thin, flexible tube with a tiny camera on the end.
-It’s inserted through the mouth.
-It’s then guided down through the esophagus, stomach, and first part of the small intestine.
-This allows the doctor to check for varices and detect any bleeding.
+It’s inserted through your mouth.
+It’s then guided down through your esophagus, stomach, and first part of your small intestine.
+This allows the provider to check for varices and find any bleeding.

 Imaging tests.
 These provide pictures of the liver or blood flow in the liver.
-They allow the doctor to check for enlarged veins around the liver and assess the risk of bleeding.
-Common imaging tests done include ultrasound and computed tomography (CT) scans.
+They allow the provider to check for enlarged veins around the liver and assess the risk of bleeding.
+Common imaging tests done include ultrasound and CT scans.

 The goal of treatment is to reduce the risk of bleeding or to control bleeding.
-Treatment can include one or more of the following:
+Treatment can include 1 or more of the following:

-Medications.
+Medicines.
 These may be prescribed to lower the blood pressure inside the enlarged veins.
 This reduces the risk of bleeding.
-Beta-blockers are the most common medication used.
+Beta-blockers are the most common medicine used.

 Endoscopic therapy.
-These are treatments for enlarged or bleeding veins that are done with the help of an endoscope.
+These are treatments for enlarged or bleeding veins that are done using an endoscope.
 With ligation, small rubber bands are placed around the veins to close them off and stop any bleeding.
-With sclerotherapy, clotting medication is injected into the veins to cause scarring and shrink them.
+With sclerotherapy, a blood-clotting medicine is injected into the veins to cause scarring and shrink them.

 Balloon tamponade.
-This is a procedure in which a tube with a balloon is guided down into the esophagus and stomach.
-The balloon is then inflated with air.
-This applies pressure on enlarged or bleeding veins to control bleeding.
-This is a temporary method to control bleeding until other treatments are available.
+A tube with a balloon is guided down into your esophagus and stomach.
+The balloon is then filled with air.
+This puts pressure on enlarged or bleeding veins to control bleeding.
+This is a short-term (temporary) way to control bleeding until other treatments are available.

 Surgery.
-This may be done to place a stent (tubelike device) in the liver.
-The stent helps reroute blood flow in the liver to lower the blood pressure in enlarged veins.
-Sometimes, the enlarged veins may be connected to other nearby veins to reroute blood flow.
+This may be done to place a tubelike device (stent) in the liver.
+The stent helps redirect blood flow in the liver to lower the blood pressure in enlarged veins.
+Sometimes, the enlarged veins may be connected to other nearby veins to redirect blood flow.
 In severe cases, a liver transplant may be needed.
-This is to replace the diseased liver with a healthy donor liver.
+For this surgery, a diseased liver is replaced with a healthy liver from another person.

-Regular visits with the doctor are needed to check for bleeding of the varices.
+Regular visits with your provider are needed to check for bleeding of the varices.
 If bleeding occurs, it is likely to occur again.
 More treatments will then be needed in the future.
-Once endoscopic therapy (banding) is performed, regular follow up endoscopic scans with banding are done to completely eradicate the varices.
-Work closely with your doctor to manage your condition and know when to seek emergency care.
+Once endoscopic therapy (banding) is performed, regular follow-up endoscopic scans with banding are done to completely get rid of the varices.
+If you are given medicines to take by mouth, be sure to take them as directed.
+Work closely with your provider to manage your condition.
+Know when to seek emergency care.